ItsMajestiX/ServerModManager/readme.md

 <p>Install by simply running <code>scpman install packagename</code>, and remove with <code>scpman remove packagename</code>.
 Simple!</p>
 <p>Dependencies are automatically taken care of, so you don’t have to install everything one at a time.</p>
 <p>Uses .NET Core, so it can be run on Windows and Linux (and maybe even OS X…)</p>
+<h1 id="azure-builds">Azure Builds</h1>
+<p>If you want fresh off the press packages, get them <a href="https://dev.azure.com/ItsMajestiX/ServerModManager/">here</a> under the most recent build as artifacts.
+Releases do nothing, so don’t go there.</p>
 <h1 id="install">Install</h1>
 <p>Create a new folder at the same level as sm_plugins and unzip the files there.
 Now you’re good to go!</p>
 <h1 id="packages">Packages</h1>